Pfcpi/Majlis/whatisLeft.md

 - full blocking bg:
   - archive

+- animation of displaying nothing

 ## Commission

 - form email (date, rapport a traiter)

-## AjouterPv page
+## AjouterPv

-- assign to each of the selected reports the sanction and temoins(more user experience(let the user know when the pvs are changing)).
-- send a file containing the pv to the commision members.
+- send a pdf attachement to present members of the pvs created.

 ## Archive page